Syllabus & Course Policies

 Exams

-Exams will be taken on paper on campus in designated exam rooms.
-There will be no remote exams this summer.
+Exams will be taken in-person, on paper on campus in various rooms across campus.

 We will post an announcement on Ed ahead of each exam with information for students who cannot take the exam.